When conditions are just right, clouds can act like prisms, turning the rays of the sun into a brilliant color show.

 Circumzenithal arc

-Rainbow clouds that are created by the refraction of sunlight through the ice crystals of a cirrus fibratus cloud are known as circumzenithal arcs.
+The refraction of sunlight through the ice crystals of a cirrus fibratus cloud are known as circumzenithal arcs.
 This halo occurs only when the elevation of the Sun is less than 32°.

-Circumzenithal arcs are also known as “upside down” rainbows.
+Circumzenithal arcs are also known as “upside down rainbows”.

 References